Skip to content

 ponylang/llm-skills is a collection of skills for working with Pony in LLM coding harnesses.
 Each skill is a self-contained reference that your LLM loads on demand during coding sessions.
 Some skills provide Pony-specific knowledge (language reference, testing patterns).
 Others provide language-agnostic methodology (code review, debugging protocols, software design).
 All skills use a pony- prefix as an org namespace to avoid collisions with skills from other sources — the prefix is about where they come from, not what languages they apply to.

 The skills require a harness that supports sub-agents.
-The installer currently targets Claude Code.
+They’re tested with Claude Code and compatible with OpenAI Codex, which loads the same SKILL.md format.
 If your harness supports sub-agents and can load skill files, the skills themselves are harness-agnostic.

-If you’re just getting started, pony-ref is the one to load every session.
+If you’re just getting started, load pony-skills.
+It’s a routing index — it points you to the right skill for the task at hand, so it’s the single trigger that covers all the others.
+For Pony coding sessions, pony-ref is the one to load every time.
 The rest are available when you need them.

 Clone the repo and run the install script.
-It symlinks each skill into your harness’s skills directory so they stay up to date when you pull.
+It detects which harnesses you have installed and symlinks each skill into their skills directory, so the skills stay up to date when you pull.

 git clone https://github.com/ponylang/llm-skills.git